Update: October 1, 2021

 header image credit: Hillsborough County Sherrif’s Office

-Conference registration will begin in early October.
-Sign-up will be through the Florida Climate Forecast Conference event page.
+Conference registration is now open!
+Registration will be through the Florida Climate Forecast Conference event page.
+Our last conference sold out, so be sure to get your tickets soon.

 About the Conference